Sailing the Greek Islands

 The sea has always been a mirror for the soul.
 With each island rising from the blue, something within us awakens.
 Stripped of distraction, guided by wind and horizon, we remember an older rhythm—one where discovery is inward as much as it is across the map.

-The Argonauts Journey to the Authentic Self
+The Argonauts' Journey to the Authentic Self

 RAY-PORTRAIT-edited-edited